tabpanelwidget/tabpanelwidget/CONTRIBUTING.md

 Fork the [TabPanelWidget](https://github.com/tabpanelwidget/tabpanelwidget) repository, clone it locally and create a branch for your proposed bug fix or new feature.
 Avoid working directly on the master branch.

-Implement your bug fix or feature, write tests to cover it and make sure all tests are passing (run a final npm test to make sure everything is correct).
-Then commit your changes, push your bug fix/feature branch to the origin (your forked repository) and open a pull request to the repository you originally forked's master branch.
+Implement your bug fix or feature, then commit your changes, push your bug fix/feature branch to the origin (your forked repository) and open a pull request to tabpanelwidget/tabpanelwidget.

-## Documentation

-Documentation is extremely important and takes a fair deal of time and effort to write and keep updated.
-Please submit any and all improvements you can make to the repository's docs.

-## Known issues

-TK